ratala321/ratalablog/content/post/what_is_the_ubisoft_gamelab/index.md

 I got to be honest, the stars kind of aligned for me to participate in the 2025 edition.
-I was encouraged by my teacher, I had made a promise to another participant (Got you Loïc), and Samy, one of the artist that I worked with during the 2024 edition, just came to me with 4 of his friends.
+I was encouraged by my teacher, I had made a promise to another participant, and one of the artist that I worked with during the 2024 edition just came to me with 4 of his friends.

 Let's say that it was _wayyyy_ easier to make a team this time.
 I didn't get to choose the programmers I was going to work with this time,